Mid 60’s – Musician. Formed a group called The Jury and released four singles.

 Mid 70’s – V/P of Programming for Fairbanks Broadcasting who owned and operated WIBC/WNAP Indianapolis, WVBF/WKLB Boston, WIBG/WZZD Philadelphia, WRMF/WJNO West Palm Beach, and KVIL FM/AM Dallas.

 Mid 80’s – Merged the Johns Company with the Fairwest company which syndicated programming to over a hundred radio stations in the US and Canada.

 Mid 90’s – Today – Continuing to consult radio stations, create formats, and coach talent.

-Highlights of Music Career…
+Highlights Of My Music Career…

-Of the four records the Jury released, “Please Forget Her/Who Dat” became the #1 Canadian Record in Canada.
+Of the four records, the Jury released, “Please Forget Her/Who Dat” became the #1 Canadian Record in Canada.

-Opened for legends Johnny Cash and Roy Orbison and some early British Invasion acts, Peter & Gordon, The Zombies and Manfred Mann.
+Opened for legends Johnny Cash and Roy Orbison and some early British Invasion acts, Peter & Gordon, The Zombies, and Manfred Mann.

-Created America’s first Adult Contemporary format at KVIL Dallas which was later syndicated in over 40 markets in the US and Canada.
+Created America’s first Adult Contemporary format at KVIL Dallas which was syndicated in over 40 markets in the US and Canada.

 Created a radio sales/programming promotion called “The Magic Ticket” which was also syndicated.